kennedymj97/msc-2048-ai/Notes.md

 [x] Set up python to handle and plot the data
 [x] Produce plot of the medians
 [x] Produce histogram plot

+- As the number of rules increases the number of good strategies increases greatly, the early rules have much more effect than the later rules.
+- Before forcing moves, should I go through the same ordering but instead trying to make the moves
+	- This means banned moves would have some effect after the try sequence

+## 30/07/2020

-[] Add more rules/make them more general
+[x] Try changing the fall-back rules so they will try to make the moves before forcing, ban rules will have more effect [] Add more rules/make them more general
 [] Local search for strategies
 [] Iterated local search for strategies
 [] Fix evaluation of strategies from file
 [] Write formal description of language

-- As the number of rules increases the number of good strategies increases greatly, the early rules have much more effect than the later rules.
-- Before forcing moves, should I go through the same ordering but instead trying to make the moves
-	- This means banned moves would have some effect after the try sequence